Updated July 2019

 by Amy Medling, Founder of PCOS Diva

-Dr. Lagana shines the light on DCI.
+Dr. Lagana shines a light on DCI.
 His studies conclude that, “In our experience, both inositol isoforms are effective in improving ovarian function and metabolism of patients with PCOS, although myo-inositol shows the most marked effect on the metabolic profile, whereas DCI reduces more hyperandrogenism.”
 (1) But that is only part of the story.

 1. DCI increases the action of insulin, and improves ovulatory function, decreases serum androgen, blood pressure and triglycerides (3)

-Dr. John Nestler is an early pioneer in studying DCI and women with PCOS.
-In one of his studies, he looked at 44 overweight women with PCOS who were given a daily 1,200mg dose of DCI for six to eight weeks.
+Dr. John Nestler is a pioneer in studying DCI and women with PCOS.
+In his 1999 study (9), he looked at 44 overweight women with PCOS who were given a daily dose of DCI for six to eight weeks.
 During the course of the study, those who took DCI displayed significant improvements in insulin sensitivity, blood pressure, and triglyceride levels, as well as a marked decrease in serum testosterone levels.
 Moreover, 19 of 22 subjects who received DCI ovulated during the study period, compared to only 6 of 22 in the placebo group.
 Dr. Nestler concluded,“D-Chiro-inositol increases the action of insulin in patients with the polycystic ovary syndrome, thereby improving ovulatory function and decreasing serum androgen concentrations, blood pressure, and plasma triglyceride concentrations.”
-(Nestler 1999).

 2. DCI decreases testosterone in women with PCOS (1, 4)

-There are many women that contact me who have PCOS, but don’t have the weight issues and wonder how they should treat PCOS differently.
-This study involved lean women with PCOS.
-Participants received 600 mg daily of DCI or a placebo for six to eight weeks.
+There is some indication that DCI can help lower testosterone.
+In a study involving lean women with PCOS, participants received 600 mg daily of DCI or a placebo for six to eight weeks.
 The DCI treated participants improved significantly, displaying a large decrease of 73% in testosterone levels versus no change in the placebo group.
 Women taking DCI also experienced reductions in insulin and triglyceride levels and blood pressure, whereas none of these changes were evident in the placebo group.
 (4) While DCI can help reduce testosterone, MYO is also effective.

-This study looked at the combined therapy of myo-inositol plus DCI treatment in egg quality.
-The study looked at PCOS women undergoing IVF-ET.
+Current research indicates that a combined therapy of myo-inositol plus DCI treatment may improve IVF outcomes.
+One study (6) looked at PCOS women undergoing IVF-ET.
 They were treated with myo-inositol combined with DCI or DCI alone.
 “The data clearly showed that only the combined therapy was able to improve oocyte and embryo quality, as well as pregnancy rates, in PCOS women undergoing IVF-ET.”
 Further research supports this finding, indicating that the combination of MYO and DCI improves pregnancy rates in women with PCOS undergoing IVF by reducing the risk of ovarian hyperstimulation syndrome (OHSS) (13).

 5. Combined therapy myo-inositol plus DCI improves metabolic reduces the risk of metabolic disease in PCOS overweight patients compared to myo-inositol supplementation alone.
 (7)

-In this study, 50 overweight women with PCOS were enrolled and divided in two groups to receive combined therapy.
+In this 2012 study, 50 overweight women with PCOS were enrolled and divided in two groups to receive combined therapy.
 One group was treated with myo-inositol in combination with DCI and the other was treated with myo-inositol alone for a period of six months.
 The researchers concluded that, “the combined administration of myo-inositol and DCI should be considered as the first line approach in PCOS overweight patients, being able to reduce the metabolic and clinical alteration of PCOS and, therefore, reduce the risk of metabolic syndrome.”
 Since then, several larger studies have confirmed these findings (8).

-DCI isn’t as readily available as myo-inositol.
-The DCI alone is available from Chiral Balance.
+D-chiro inositol isn’t as readily available as myo-inositol.
+DCI alone is available from Chiral Balance.
 Their (DCI) is sourced from Spain and is extracted from carob pods and then converted and purified to pharmaceutical grade DCI.
 DCI is quite a bit more expensive than myo-inositol because it isn’t readily available from dietary sources.
-Myo-inositol can be sourced from wheat, corn or soy.
+Myo-inositol can be sourced from wheat, corn, or soy.